ainarku/sweater-weather/README.md

 ## Usage

-- Enter the desired location in the search bar.
+- Enter the desired location in the `Enter City` search bar.
 - Click the `Get Weather` button to retrieve the current weather information.
 - Use the `Go back` button to start again and search for a new location.